Spider Grandmother: In popular culture

 Murray Mednick wrote seven one-act plays called The Coyote Cycle with the same four characters: Coyote, Coyote trickster, Spider Grandmother and Mute Girl.
 These same characters come from traditional Native American stories and myths.

 Spiderwoman Theater, a Native American feminist theater group, named themselves after the Spider Woman narrative.

 Alice Walker's feminist novel Meridian (1976) references the Spider Woman narrative.

-Gorg Huff & Paula Goodlett's fantasy novel Warspell: The Merge (December 2018) references the Spider Woman narrative.
+Gorg Huff and Paula Goodlett's fantasy novel Warspell: The Merge (December 2018) references the Spider Woman narrative.
 In the novel, characters from a popular role playing game merge with the normal humans who play them in the game realm, and the mythological creatures from the game, including Spiderwoman, come to Earth with them.

-Spider Grandmother in Other Works
+Spider Grandmother in other works

 The Book The Heroine's Journey: Woman's Quest for Wholeness compares Grandmother Spider, Hecate, and Hestia as strong female characters.
 This source also states that women can look to emulate the qualities of these characters.

 The Article Grandmother Spider: Connecting All Things (Preventing Chronic Disease) connects medical programs with Spider Woman (Grandmother Spider).
 In this work it states the importance of having medical networks connected like a spider web.
 It compares Spider Woman's interconnections to the Native American people to the need for interconnections in public health to produce better services.